plantpog/Shenanigans1/README.md

 # Shenanigans1

-Small sample app that demonstrates a simple "focus mode" using Java Swing.
+Small sample app that demonstrates a simple "ransomware" using Java Swing.

 ## Files